Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.kat
 ```

 The katal, an SI unit of catalytic activity, defined as 1 mol of catalyzed substrate per s.

-Dimension: 𝐍 𝐓^-1.

-See also: `Unitful.mol`, `Unitful.s`.

 ### Molarity